-UCITS Directive: Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investments in transferable securities (UCITS), as amended by the Directive 2014/91/EU on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transf securities (UCITS) as regards depositary function remunerations policies and sanctions.
+UCITS Directive: Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investments in transferable securities (UCITS), as amended by the Directive 2014/91/EU on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as regards depositary functions remunerations policies and sanctions.
 USD: The lawful currency of the United States of America.
 Valuation Day: Business Day as of which the Fund's assets will be valued as defined in the relevant Appendix.
+Website Product Disclosure: The product disclosure for "article 8" or "article 9" Sub- Funds required by article 10 of SFDR, published on the website mentioned in the relevant Sub-Fund's Appendix.
 2005 Law: Law of 21 June 2005 transposing in Luxembourg law the Council Directive 2003/48/EC of 3 June 2003 on the taxation of savings income in the form of interest rate payments.
 2010 Law: Law of 17 December 2010 concerning undertakings for collective investment, as amended.
 2015 Law: Law of 18 December 2015 transposing Council Directive 2014/107/EU amending Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation (the "Euro-CRS Directive").